hell-sh/Evil-Domains/README.md

 - [Contributers](https://github.com/timmyrs/Evil-Domains/blob/master/Contributers.csv)

 Looking for Email Spam Domains?
-Check out [netdexco/Email-Filters](https://github.com/netdexco/Email-Filters)
+Check out [netdexco/Email-Filters](https://github.com/netdexco/Email-Filters).

 ## Outputs

 It is not recommended to only use this list as your hosts file, as it is lacking a lot of other evil domains, which are already in other lists.
-I recommend a list which is automatically being filled by lots of lists like this one, like [the Netdex Collective Hosts File Project](https://netdex.co/hosts/).
+I recommend a list which is automatically being filled by lots of lists like this one, like [the Collective Hosts File Project by Netdex](https://netdex.co/hosts/).

 - [Domains-only](https://github.com/timmyrs/Evil-Domains/blob/master/output/domains.txt)
   - [Raw](https://raw.githubusercontent.com/timmyrs/Evil-Domains/master/output/domains.txt)